Destination: Bennington, Vermont

-If a Vermont fall foliage trip is on your bucket list, you are in good company.
+If a Vermont fall foliage road trip is on your bucket list, you are in good company.
 Thousands of visitors come to Vermont every fall to witness nature’s majestic transition from summer to winter.
 Luckily, our tiny state has a full-time population of only 626,299, leaving ample space for us to welcome our leaf-peeping visitors.

-Visitors to Bennington Vermont come from all corners of the United States and across the globe to wander our winding back roads that are all aglow in foliage reds, yellows and auburns.
+Visitors to Bennington, Vermont come from all corners of the United States and across the globe to wander our winding back roads that are all aglow in foliage reds, yellows, and auburns.

-The perfect thing about making Bennington VT your foliage destination is that a short drive in any direction will surely reveal amazing color.
+The perfect thing about making Bennington VT your foliage destination is that a short drive in any direction will surely reveal amazing colors.
 And let’s face it, one of the coolest things to do during foliage is to wander the back roads and breathe in the beautiful color.

 Bennington is nestled in a valley carved out of the Green Mountains.
 With an elevation of only 815 feet above sea level, we tend to get our color later than the higher elevations.
 A ten-minute drive up the mountain to Woodford (elevation 2,165 ft) or fifteen-minute drive to Mount Equinox (3,855 ft) and the picture can change significantly.
 Likewise, color tends to change earlier in the north and make its way down to Southern Vermont.
 Any way you look at it, Bennington is situated perfectly to be your home base for your October foliage expedition.

 Southern Vermont Fall Foliage Drives Near Bennington, Vermont

 Whether you have an hour or a full day to explore the back roads of Southern Vermont, you’ll find a gorgeous fall foliage drive with your name on it.
 Here are some of the most popular back roads for leaf-peeping near Bennington, Vermont.

 - Start your day in Bennington.
 We recommend fueling up on a great breakfast at a delicious Bennington diner or café first.